gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-2.md

 ##### Trait

-Salt has multiple ways for targeting states to a machine in the `top.sls` file.
+Salt has many ways for targeting states to a machine in the `top.sls` file.
 The `top.sls` file is what Salt looks at when you run highstate for what states should be applied to a minion.

 The Salt community has this idea of using grains to apply roles to a server called [Role-based infrastructure](http://www.saltstat.es/posts/role-infrastructure.html).
 This works if the server has a specific role like `database` or `webserver`.

 Traits are a similar idea but are more targeted at what you need on the server and are more fine-grained than `database` or `webserver`.